great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/setup/setup_overview_lp.md

 import OverviewCard from '@site/src/components/OverviewCard';

 <OverviewCard title={frontMatter.title}>
-  This is where you'll find information for setting up Great Expectations (GX) in your specific environment.
+  This is where you'll find information for setting up GX in your specific environment.
 </OverviewCard>

 #### Install and configure